 We train top tier postdoctoral fellows, medical students and graduate students to continue our mission into the future.
 Over 70 graduate students are currently working in CDB laboratories; 34% of whom have published a paper in the 2015/2016 academic year.
 46 CDB Students were authors on 42 papers.

-CDB Spearheads New Nikon Center of Excellence Vanderbilt’s Cell Imaging Shared Resource (CISR) will open a Nikon Center of Excellence (NCoE), which will bring state-of-the-art microscopy for live cell imaging to our campus within the next 60 days.
-The partnership between Nikon Instruments and Vanderbilt will provide researchers across the University and Medical Center access to Nikon’s most advanced cell imaging platforms.
-The Center began with a conversation between Nikon and Matt Tyska, Ph.D., Professor of Cell and Developmental Biology and Scientific Director of the Vanderbilt CISR.
-The NCoE will also offer training courses, including basic and advanced light microscopy techniques, quantitative image analysis, and workshops on Nikon software.
+CDB Spearheads New Nikon Center of Excellence Vanderbilt’s Cell Imaging Shared Resource (CISR) opened a Nikon Center of Excellence (NCoE) on October 4th, which brings state-of-the-art microscopy for live cell imaging to our campus.
+The partnership between Nikon Instruments and Vanderbilt provides researchers across the University and Medical Center access to Nikon’s most advanced cell imaging platforms.
+The NCoE offers training courses, including basic and advanced light microscopy techniques, quantitative image analysis, and workshops on Nikon software: Please Click Here to register.

 Puck Ohi has been awarded a four year RO1 from NIH/NIGMS RO1 for a project titled, "Regulation of Microtubule Dynamics and Organization During Cell Division"